 Dr. Radis brings a singular perspective to his creative non-fiction medical writing.
 After graduating from Bates College in 1976 with a degree in biology, Dr. Radis committed to a career in osteopathic medicine after meeting a D.O. family practice bush pilot in Baja, Mexico.

 After completing his internal medicine residency, the young doctor moved his family to Peaks Island off the coast of Maine and provided primary care to four year-round islands in Casco Bay.
 In addition to his clinic duties on Peaks and Chebeague Islands, he traveled year-round by boat to the outer islands and logged more than 100 yearly house calls.

 Although Dr. Radis eventually left his Peaks Island medical practice for fellowship training in clinical immunology/rheumatology at the University of Pittsburgh’s Presbyterian University Hospital, he returned to Maine to practice rheumatology.
 For more than three decades he has lived on Peaks Island, commuting year-round on his boat, Dasakamo, to the mainland.
-His children, Kate and Molly, attended the Peaks Island grade school–at 40 students, one of the smallest grade schools in Maine—and later graduated from Portland High School, where more than 30 languages are spoken by immigrant and refugee students from around the world.
+His children, Kate and Molly, attended the Peaks Island grade school–at 40 students, one of the smallest grade schools in Maine—and graduated from Portland High School, where more than 30 languages are spoken by immigrant students from around the world.

-Dr. Radis is particularly proud of his D.O. (doctor of osteopathy) degree.
+Dr. Radis is proud of his D.O. (doctor of osteopathy) degree.
 He believes the focus on the whole person he received at the Kansas City University of Medicine and Bioscience has enabled him to better connect with his patients.
 His writing has been enriched by his long-lasting connections to his patient friends.